-From his question, we know that he wanted to earn, or to trade, or to barter something for something.
-Literature and movies show us characters like him: They think that their money can buy anything, but at least in older literature, there was always something they couldn't buy.
-Such people are out there in real life, too: those who think or have been lead to believe that money can buy anything they want.
-Perhaps we have even known some of them.
-Aren't they present in every community?
+From his question, we know that he wanted to earn, or to trade, or to barter something for eternal life.
+People like this think that their money can buy anything they want.
 Their money, their wealth, their position have given them that idea that they can buy anything.

 But this young man came to Jesus and wanted to know what he had to do to inherit, to earn, to gain eternal life.
-He knew there was something he did not have, and he wanted to guarantee it, and that led to his question.
-We read: "As Jesus started on his way, a man ran up to him and fell on his knees before him.
-'Good teacher,' he asked, 'what must I do to inherit eternal life?'"
-That leads to our question this morning:
+He knew there was something he did not have, and he wanted to guarantee it, and that is why he asked this question.
+Our text says "As Jesus started on his way, a man ran up to him and fell on his knees before him.
+'Good teacher,' he asked, "what must I do to inherit eternal life?"
+That leads to our question: